-The Bachelor of Arts degree is awarded with honors in three categories (cum laude, magna cum laude, and summa cum laude) to no more than 25% of the graduating class, with no more than 5% summa cum laude, and the total of summa and magna cum laude not exceeding 15%.
+Starting with the Class of 2020, procedures regarding Latin Honors will be as follows: the Bachelor of Arts degree will be awarded with honors in three categories (cum laude, magna cum laude, summa cum laude) to the top 25 percent of the graduating class.
+Honors are determined by an undergraduate student's cumulative GPA, with the top 5 percent of the graduating class being awarded summa cum laude, the next 10 percent being awarded magna cum laude, and the remaining 10 percent awarded cum laude.

 College honors is the highest academic recognition awarded by the College.
-The Committee on Honors, Awards, and Prizes reviews the academic records of the top 35% of the graduating class.
-Selection is based not on GPA alone, but on the breadth, depth, and rigor of academic program, high quality of academic achievement, departmental recommendations, and outstanding academic work beyond that which is required for the degree.
-Students may not apply for honors nor may they solicit faculty for recommendations.

 There is no separate consideration of honors for October or February graduates.
-Each spring, the Committee on Honors, Awards, and Prizes considers the October and February graduates along with those who are degree candidates for May.
-The report of those graduating with honors is in the May Class Day program.
-The honor is noted on the diploma and transcript.
+The honor is noted on the diploma and transcript, but will not be announced before graduation because students' final semester grades are included in the GPA calculation.
 October and February graduates may ask the Registrar to add an honors notation to an already issued diploma.

 The Committee on Honors, Awards, and Prizes considers both academic standing and disciplinary standing within the College when awarding College honors.